openstack-k8s-operators/edpm-ansible/docs/source/testing_roles.rst

     (molecule-venv) % molecule test --all
     (molecule-venv) % molecule test --scenario-name <specific scenario>

+The `edpm_timezone` role molecule directory is a working example to borrow from when configuring the molecule directory for a new role.
+Copying the default `molecule.yml` file from `edpm_timezone` should be sufficient for the `molecule test` command to work.

-Alternatively you can test roles in with `AnsibleEE`_.
+Alternatively you can test roles in with :ref:`AnsibleEE<testing with ansibleee>`.

 Writing molecule tests
 ~~~~~~~~~~~~~~~~~~~~~~